mum0n/model_size/docs/size_structured_model_snowcrab.md

 ```

 Next we obtain the individual level data of size measurements from snow crab surveys ("size_data") and create the prediction surface ("carstm_inputs") for every combination of discretized size, location and time.
 We use a logarithmic scale for size to describe the overall shape of the distribution.
-This requires use of the **aegis**()[] data system for covariate handling and prediction.
+We use the [**aegis**](https://github.com/jae0/aegis.survey) data system for covariate handling and prediction or one can create the prediction fields directly depending upon available data (see the function: [model_size_data_carstm.R](R/model_size_data_carstm.R)).

 ```{r size-data}